mkarres/first-repo/_pages/about.md

 title: ""
 permalink: /about/
 header:
-  image: "/images/hamiltonLake.jpg"
+  image: "/images/highSierraTrail.jpg"
 ---

-I'm a senior computer scientist investigating the potential of applying Deep Learning models to the problems of computer and network security.
-However my skillset, which was developed over many years as a government analyst, would likely classify me as a data scientist.
+I'm a senior computer scientist applying deep learning models to the problem domain of computer and network security.
+However my skillset is best characterized as a data scientist due to my many years of conducting analysis for the government.